MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-If you installed Web Deploy manually through the MSI, try reinstall using Web Platform Installer to install Web Deploy, which helps to install required dependencies for you.
+If you installed Web Deploy manually through the MSI, try reinstalling Web Deploy using Web Platform Installer, which helps to install required dependencies for you.

 <a id="ERROR_SMO_NEEDED_FOR_SQL_PROVIDER"></a><a id="ERROR_USER_NOT_AUTHORIZED_FOR_IISAPP"></a><a id="ERROR_SCRIPTER_NEEDED_FOR_SQLCE_PROVIDER"></a>